Chef Michael’s Home Delivery

 $104.00 per case 5lbs

-Finding great breaded products are a challenge in deed.
+Finding great breaded products is a challenge indeed.
 I love this breaded Flounder- it’s light and tasty.
 Serve with a tarter sauce or mix some ketchup and Mayo together with some chopped pickle.
 Also makes an awesome fish sandwich.

 These breaded fillets are super easy to work with.